Australian Industry Participation (AIP) major project requirements

 If you’re planning a major public or private project to establish or upgrade eligible facilities within Australia, you must:

-- notify the Australian Industry Participation (AIP) Authority of your major project
+- notify the AIP Authority of your major project

 - complete and submit a draft AIP plan for approval